 Women with moderate to severe breast swelling and discomfort should consult their doctor about the best course of treatment.
 Diuretics can reduce swelling, tenderness, and water retention.
 However, diuretic medications increase your urine output and can also increase your risk of dehydration.
 Use such prescriptions carefully under your doctor’s direction.

-Hormonal birth control, including oral contraceptive pills and Depo-Provera injections, could also calm your premenstrual breast symptoms.
-Ask your healthcare provider about these options if you suffer from severe breast pain and are not interested in becoming pregnant in the near future.
+Hormonal birth control, including oral contraceptive pills, could also calm your premenstrual breast symptoms.
+Ask your healthcare provider about these options if you experience severe breast pain and are not interested in becoming pregnant in the near future.

 Diet can play a role in breast pain.
 Caffeine, alcohol, and foods that are high in fat and salt can increase discomfort.
 Reducing or eliminating these substances from your diet in the week or two before your period may help manage or prevent symptoms.